Apzure/AnonymousAds/README.md

 ![alt text](docs/images/query_page_with_ads.png)

-4. You can view your past queries by clicking on the HISTORY icon.
+4. You can view your past queries by clicking on the history icon on the top left corner.
 Click on the same icon to hide your history.

 <!-- INSERT SCREENSHOT OF QUERY PAGE HERE + ADS + HISTORY-->